Tīrau: Recent history

 In 1991, local business man Henry Clothier took advantage of the town's relatively cheap real estate and high traffic volume by opening an Antique shop in the former Rose Bros. grocery store building.
 Many other businesses followed suit off the back of his success throughout the 1990s until today.
-Tīrau has built a reputation as a shopping destination for antiques, collectibles and other niche items.
+Tīrau built a reputation as a shopping destination for antiques, collectibles and other niche items, but the last antique store closed in 2017.

 In 2005/06 the South Waikato District Council is working, on behalf of the Tīrau Ward, in conjunction with the community, to develop a concept plan for Tīrau's future.
-This project is taking the success of Tīrau's transformation over the past decade and linking it with the requirements of the Local Government Act 2002 new emphasis on the four well-beings, social, economic, environmental and cultural.

 Marae

 The local Paparāmu Marae and Te Apunga meeting house are affiliated with the Ngāti Raukawa hapū of Ngāti Mōtai and Ngāti Te Apunga.